Ouray County DUI Guide

 Critical Deadlines

-• ALR Hearing Request: You have only 10 days after your arrest to request an Administrative License Revocation (ALR) hearing with the Colorado Department of Revenue, Division of Motor Vehicles (DMV).
-This hearing challenges the suspension of your driver's license.
+• ALR Hearing: You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Colorado DMV.
+Failure to request a hearing within this timeframe will result in an automatic suspension of your driver's license.

 DUI Enforcement in Ouray County